 This means sneezing, watery and itchy eyes, itchy nose, post nasal drip, lots of phlegm, coughing, dry or sore throat, having to resort to mouth breathing, keeping all the windows closed, and hiding indoors.

 The allergic overreaction stems from your body’s refusal or inability to digest an allergen.
 For example, if you have an airborne allergy to a type of grass, that’s mainly a carbohydrate.
-When your body skips the breakdown process and instead tries to expel it, you couch, sneeze, develop post nasal drip, a sore throat, and so on.
+When your body skips the breakdown process and instead tries to expel it, you cough, sneeze, develop post nasal drip, a sore throat, and so on.
 However, if you have enough of the enzymes to break down allergen, you effectively halt the allergic reaction.

 Nutritionally getting to the root of the allergic reaction isn’t difficult.
 It takes a complete array of digestive enzymes, nutrients like vitamin C, clean macronutrients, antioxidants, and probiotics.